Cry Softly Lonely One

 Cry Softly Lonely One is the twelfth music album recorded by Roy Orbison, and his sixth for MGM Records.
-The album was released in October 1967 and included two singles: "Communication Breakdown" and the title tune, both of which were minor hits in the States early that year.
+The album was released in October 1967, and was available both in stereo and mono. and included two singles: "Communication Breakdown" and the title tune, both of which were minor hits in the States early that year.
 "Communication Breakdown" did much better in Australia, where it reached No. 9 in February.
 According to the official Roy Orbison biography, the London Records release (non U.S.) of this album featured the extra track "Just One Time".

 The album was released on compact disc by Diablo Records on October 5, 2004, as tracks 12 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Orbison's 1966 album, The Classic Roy Orbison.
 Cry Softly Lonely One was included in a box set entitled The MGM Years 1965-1973 - Roy Orbison, which contains 12 of his MGM studio albums, 1 compilation, and was released on December 4, 2015.